 Brain haemorrhage implies bleeding in the brain.
-It is alternately known as intracranial haemorrhage and calls for immediate treatment and further testing at an imaging center.
+It is alternately known as intracranial haemorrhage and calls for immediate treatment as well as further diagnostic imaging and mri scan at an imaging center.

 The brain is surrounded by the skull.
 When haemorrhage results in leaking of blood from the brain, it may lead to compression or damage to brain tissues.
 In such cases, the individual is at risk of cerebral edema or haemorrhagic stroke.

 Across variable age groups, the effects of brain haemorrhage vary.
 Seniors are more vulnerable to the occurrence of a brain haemorrhage.
 Brain haemorrhage sometimes suddenly occurs in children, primarily due to blood vessel anomalies.

 Among the prime causes leading to brain haemorrhage are:

 - injury or head trauma

 - cerebral aneurysm, which is a weakened bulge of a brain artery